marksherriff/cs3240-f24-website/project.md

 __Sprint Duration:__  {{site.data.semesterinfo.sprint_3.duration}}
 __Sprint Due:__ {{site.data.semesterinfo.sprint_3.sprint_check}}

-__Goal:__ All projects must have a user account feature for students to login with.
+__Goal:__ All PMAs must have a user account feature for students to login with.
 To accomplish this, you are to integrate Google login to your app.

 __Requirements:__ A user with a Google Account can login to the system and the system shows in some way that that user has indeed logged in.
 You must show that both a Common User account _and_ a PMA Administrator account can login and that they get different screens.
 Note the requirements for the different types of users above.
 Print the user's name and account name to the screen to show that it works.
 Your team must be updating GitHub Issues as appropriate throughout the rest of the project.